ankitects/anki-manual/src/deck-options.md

 introduced consistently - otherwise you could end up in a state where some notes had all their cards introduced and other notes had only one or two.
 Please see the "bury related" option below for more info.

+This setting is also related to the setting under 'Display Order' section below, Please, check that section too.

 # Lapses